dominikpanzer/RESULT-for-ABAP/README.md

 * do something with partner, i.e. persistence
 ```

+## How to install RESULT for ABAP
+You can copy and paste the sourcecode into your system or simply clone this repository with [ABAPGit](https://abapgit.org/).

 ## Test List
 I like to create a simple [acceptance test list](https://agiledojo.de/2018-12-16-tdd-testlist/) before I start coding.
 It's my personal todo-list.
 Often the list is very domain-centric, this one is quite technical.